-Fig. 203 Wind force (= air mass x velocity/sec) on a surface of 1m2 ('pressure').

-Air mass = density x content and air content = height x width x length.
+Fig. 211 Wind force (= air mass x velocity/sec) Air mass = density x volume and air volume = height x width x length.
 Because air length = velocity x sec, velocity occurs two times in the formula for wind force, so force increases parabolically by square of velocity.

-Fig. 204 Wind velocity increasing by height depending on roughness of foreland.
+Fig. 212 Wind velocity increasing by height depending on roughness of foreland.
 Wind load on a building has to be calculated on every layer of height and summed up to total height.
-Sideward flow is neglected here.
+Sideward flow is neglected here